 - Use dried Kashmiri chilies for a bright red color and balanced heat.

-- You can adjust the spiciness of Recheado masala by deseeding the kashmiri red chilies and reducing the quantity of peppercorns.
+- You can adjust the spiciness of Recheado masala by deseeding the Kashmiri red chilies and reducing the quantity of peppercorns.

 - Taste the masala and adjust the flavors as needed.
 You can add more chilies for heat, more vinegar for tanginess, or more sugar for sweetness.